 Advertising ID Consortium:

-Advertising ID Consortium is also an independent and open identity solution that can be used by ad tech companies.
+Advertising ID Consortium is also an independent and open identity solution that ad tech companies can use.

 Though Advertising ID Consortium isn’t as active as other ID solution providers, it is one of the solutions that can work without third-party cookies.
-The involvement of LiveRamp’s IdentityLink helps the publishers to generate the unique user’s ID.
+LiveRamp’s RampID’s involvement helps publishers generate unique user IDs.

-In addition to the above-mentioned Universal identifiers, there are several other companies such as Brightpool, Criteo, Parrable, and many more that are working to smoothen the process of cookie-syncing.
-Though the IDs have benefits, they have a few disadvantages as shown below:
+In addition to the above-mentioned universal identifiers, several other companies, such as Brightpool, Criteo, Parrable, and many more, are working on smoothening the process of cookie-syncing.
+Though the IDs have benefits, they have a few disadvantages, as shown below: